docker/docs/userguide.md

 ## Pushing Images

-You push an image up to a DTR repository by using the [`docker push` command](https://docs.docker.com/reference/commandline/push).
+You push an image up to a Docker Trusted Registry repository by using the [`docker push` command](https://docs.docker.com/reference/commandline/push).

-You can add a `tag` to your image so that you can more easily identify it amongst other variants and so that it refers to your DTR server.
+You can add a `tag` to your image so that you can more easily identify it amongst other variants and so that it refers to your Docker Trusted Registry server.

     $ docker tag hello-world:latest dtr.yourdomain.com/yourusername/hello-mine:latest

 The command labels a `hello-world:latest` image using a new tag in the `[REGISTRYHOST/][USERNAME/]NAME[:TAG]` format.
-The `REGISTRYHOST` in this case is your DTR server, `dtr.yourdomain.com`, and the `USERNAME` is `yourusername`.
+The `REGISTRYHOST` in this case is your Docker Trusted Registry server, `dtr.yourdomain.com`, and the `USERNAME` is `yourusername`.
 Lastly, the image tag is set to `hello-mine:latest`.

-Once an image is tagged, you can push it to DTR with:
+Once an image is tagged, you can push it to Docker Trusted Registry with:

     $ docker push dtr.yourdomain.com/yourusername/hello-mine:latest

 > **Note**: If the Docker daemon on which you are running `docker push` doesn't
 > have the right certificates set up, you will get an error similar to:
 >